sparklabnyc/sharp_bayesian_environmental_health_2023/README.md

 # SHARP: Bayesian  Modeling  for Environmental Health Workshop

 ![course logo](assets/bmeh-1200x630.jpg)

 ## Introduction

-GitHub project through which we're developing and sharing materials for the SHARP Bayesian Modeling for Environmental Health Workshop.
+GitHub project through which we're developing and sharing materials for the SHARP Bayesian Modeling for Environmental Health Workshop, taking place in person during August 14th-15th 2023.

+## Notes for attendees

+To be completed

 ## Notes for those working on the repo